 as well as the block matrices:

 Finally, we compute the alternative $Q$-function:

 which is equal to the original quantity $Q(\bm{\xi}_H;\bm{\xi}_H^{(t)})$ in the generic E-step, up to an additive constant that does not depend on $\bm{\xi}_H$.
-The details of the algebraic derivations are available in the appendix. \\
+The details of the algebraic derivations are available in appendix B. \\